Teacher shortage persists, compounds for area districts - NewsBreak

 Enrollment in teacher preparation programs has been in steady decline over the last decade, dropping by about one-third nationwide according to an annual report on the state of teacher education released by the American Association of Colleges for Teacher Education.

 Not only are fewer students entering into teaching programs, but many of those who do train to become teachers subsequently leave the field.
-According to the state licensing board’s report, 38% of Minnesota teachers with a Tier 3 or Tier 4 license aren’t currently in the classroom.
+According to the Board’s report, 38% of Minnesota teachers with a Tier 3 or Tier 4 license aren’t currently in the classroom.

 “For a long time, teaching hasn’t always been seen as a career that students want to get into; that makes it challenging,” said Owatonna Superintendent Jeff Elstad.